Creating a FIRST Team Website

 Designing

-We began designing our website back in November 2010 in preparation for a release in early 2011.
+We began designing our 2011 website back in November 2010 in preparation for a release in early 2011.
 It’s always good to start early because you never know when obstacles arise and the whole process is delayed.
+We similarly took a year to polish our 2014 website.

 The Design Process and Learning to Design